Craterellus cornucopioides: Distribution and habitat

-Edibility
+Uses

-Horns of plenty are edible and choice.
+Despite their unpalatable appearance, horns of plenty are edible and choice.
 According to a Portuguese study, 100 grams of dried C. cornucopioides contain 69.45 g of protein, 13.44 g of carbohydrates (mostly mannitol, a sugar alcohol) and 4.88 g of fat, amounting to 378 calories.
-They contain fatty acids, primarily of the polyunsaturated variety, as well as phenols, flavonoids and 87 mg of vitamin C. Along with Cantharellus cibarius (golden chanterelles) they are also a significant source of biologically active vitamin B12, containing 1.09-2.65 µg/100 g dry weight.
+They contain fatty acids, primarily of the polyunsaturated variety, as well as phenols, flavonoids and 87 mg of vitamin C. Along with Cantharellus cibarius (golden chanterelles) they are also a significant source of biologically active vitamin B12, containing 1.09–2.65 μg/100 g dry weight.

-They look rather unattractive, but have a very good flavour.
-When dried their flavour acquires black truffle notes; in this form it can be crumbled as a condiment.
+When dried, C. cornucopioides acquires black truffle notes; in this form it can be crumbled as a condiment.